-It’s just about that time to start searching for some Christmas dessert recipes!
+It’s just about that time to start searching for some yummy desserts for Christmas.
+Umm, I can taste them now!

 Well, I ran across this video of a Christmas Chocolate Log recipe that should satisfy anyone’s sweet tooth.